neura-sx/graphene-book/book/interfaces/tutorial-interfacing-with-ws.md

 ### Access the Network Node APIs

 You need to explicitly enable access to Network Node API when starting a witness node.
-The reason for this is security: no one unauthorized should be able to see your connected peers (otherwise this could be used to located your machine, or even worse - locate a witness the node was supposed to hide as proxy).
+The reason for this is security: no one unauthorized should be able to see your connected peers (otherwise this could be used to locate your machine, or even worse - locate a witness the node was supposed to hide as proxy).

 Add (or uncomment) this line in the `config.ini` file:
 ```